MichelleStanek/SudokuSolver/README.md

 # SudokuSolver
 This program uses the backtracking algorithm to solve Sudoku boards.

-Followed @techwithtim 's tutorial to create program.
+Followed @techwithtim's tutorial to create program and GUI!

 # Instructions
 Download the solve.py file and enter your Sudoku board.
 0's are equivalent to empty spaces.